jetbrains-academy/data-visualization-course/1_1_line_and_scatter_plots_seaborn/2_practice/Base/task.md

 Our figure should consist of two traces: a line and a scatter plot.
 The line trace should represent a regression line, while the scatter trace should display the actual data points.

-You should also make several visual adjustments:
+We should also make several visual adjustments:

 1. The line trace should bе `navy` blue.
 2. The scatter trace should be `grey` and almost transparent (`0.05`).